angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <div>{!{currentHero | json}!}</div>
 ```

-The generated output would look something like this
+The generated output looks something like this:

 <?code-excerpt?>
 ```json